Capital punishment in Finland: During the Grand Duchy

 As of 1823 in the Grand Duchy of Finland, death sentences were commuted to transportation to Siberia or other lesser sentences.
-The last person to be executed in peacetime was farmhand Tahvo Putkonen, on 8 July 1825, from murder.
+The last person to be executed in peacetime was farmhand Tahvo Putkonen, on 8 July 1825, for murder.
 The capital punishment was de facto abolished during the rest of the Czarist regime 1825–1917 in Finland and commuted into exile in Siberia.

-From the Civil War to World War 2
+From the Civil War to World War II

-During and right after the Finnish Civil War of 1918 there were many executions, most done without due process.
+During and right after the Finnish Civil War of 1918, there were many executions, most done without due process.
 Approximately 1,400–1,650 Whites and 7,000–10,000 Reds were executed by the opposing side.
 The executions were invariably carried out by firing squad.
-The Shoot on the Spot Declaration allowed White commanders to summarily execute prisoners, something which was of questionable legality, but this issue became moot after general amnesties.
+The Shoot on the Spot Declaration allowed White commanders to summarily execute prisoners, something which was of questionable legality, but the issue became moot after general amnesties.

-During the Winter War and Continuation War approximately 550 death sentences were carried out.
-455 (some ninety percent) of those executed were Soviet infiltrators, spies and saboteurs.
+During the Winter War and Continuation War, approximately 550 death sentences were carried out.
+455 (some 90%) of those executed were Soviet infiltrators, spies and saboteurs.
 The officer's authority to execute soldiers refusing to obey commands or fleeing from combat was exercised only in 13 cases.
 The most famous case is the execution of conscientious objector Arndt Pekurinen in autumn 1941, who was also the penultimate Finn ever to be executed for civilian crimes (conscientious objection during wartime was considered high treason).
 As he declined taking a rifle and going to the front line, he was sentenced to death without trial for disobedience by his commanding officer, Captain Valkonen.
 Nobody in his battalion volunteered for the firing squad, and Captain Valkonen had to use threat of punishment to order a soldier, Corporal Asikainen, to shoot him.
 Pekurinen's death was widely considered miscarriage of justice by his service mates.

 The last Finn to be executed for civilian crimes was Toivo "Kirves" (Axe) Koljonen, who killed a family of six with an axe in 1942.
 He was shot by a military police firing squad along with Soviet spies sentenced to death for espionage in 1943.
 The last woman executed in Finland was Martta Koskinen, shot for espionage and high treason in 1943.
 The last Finn to be executed for any crimes was Private Olavi Laiho, who was shot for desertion, high treason and espionage in Oulu, 2 September 1944.
 One day later a group of three Soviet infiltrators were shot, as the last persons to be executed in Finland.